shikokuchuo/secretbase/README.md

 #### Hash strings and raw vectors

-- Character strings and raw vectors are hashed directly (as per the above)
+Character strings and raw vectors are hashed directly (as per the above).

 #### Stream hash R objects

-- All other objects are stream hashed using R serialization (memory-efficient as performed without allocation of the serialized object)
+All other objects are stream hashed using R serialization (memory-efficient as performed without allocation of the serialized object).

 - Portable as always uses R serialization version 3 big-endian representation, skipping headers (which contain R version and native encoding information)